-The main elements of compartmentation and the relevant fire performance is summarised below in Table 9.
-In scenarios where compartmentation exists between different purpose groups, Table 9 has allowed the use of both BS 9991 and BS 9999, so to provide proper fire separation to the non-residential area.
-Any items not described below would be in accordance with Table 3 of BS 9991 and Table 22 of BS 9999.
+The main elements of compartmentation and the relevant fire performance is summarised below.
+Any items not described below would be in accordance with Table 3 of BS 9991.

-Table 9 - Fire compartmentation requirements
+Table 6 - Fire compartmentation requirements

-Items Minimum provisions when tested to the relevant part of BS 476 (in minutes) Method of Exposure Loadbearing capacity Integrity Insulation Structural Frame, Beam or Column 90 N/A N/A Exposed faces Load bearing Wall 90 90 90 Each side separately Compartment floors 90 90 90 From underside Walls: - Walls separating occupancies - between the apartments and the common circulation spaces / common corridor.
-60 60 60 Each side separately Roofs / External Walkway: Any part forming an escape route 30 30 30 From underside External Walls: - Any part less than 1m from the relevant boundary or required for external fire spread. - Any part adjacent to an external escape route 90 30 (90) 90 30 (90) 90 N/A (90) From inside the building Protected Shafts: - Services risers.
-90 90 90 Each side separately
+items Minimum provisions when tested to the relevant part of BS 476 (in minutes) Method of Exposure Loadbearing capacity Integrity Insulation Structural Frame, Beam or Column 90 N/A N/A Exposed faces Load bearing Wall 90 90 90 Each side separately Compartment floors 90 90 90 From underside Walls: - Walls separating occupancies - between the apartments and the common circulation spaces / common corridor.
+60 60 60 Each side separately Roofs / External Walkway: Any part forming an escape route 30 30 30 From underside External Walls: - Any part less than 1m from the relevant boundary or required for external fire spread. - Any part adjacent to an external escape route 90 30 (90) 90 30 (90) 90 N/A (90) From inside the building

-- Protected Staircase.
-Enclosure: In flat to a protected entrance hallway or to protected landings.
-30 30 30 Each side separately Fire resisting construction: Enclosing communal areas Enclosing places of special fire hazard (ancillary places such as storeroom, cleaner's stores, refuse chutes, refuse storage areas, etc.) 30 60 30 60 30 60 Each side separately Cavity Barriers N/A 30 15 Each side separately Firefighting shaft: Construction separating fire-fighting shaft from rest of building Construction separating firefighting stair, firefighting lift shaft and firefighting lobby 120 60 120 60 120 60 From side remote from shaft Balcony N/A 30 30 From both sides Enclosure around Substation 240 (typical requirements of suppliers) 240 (typical requirements of suppliers) 240 (typical requirements of suppliers) From inside
+Protected Shafts: - Services risers. - Protected Staircase.
+90 90 90 Each side separately Enclosure: In flat to a protected entrance hallway or to protected landings.
+30 30 30 Each side separately Fire resisting construction: Enclosing communal areas Enclosing places of special fire hazard (ancillary places such as storeroom, cleaner's stores, refuse chutes, refuse storage areas, etc.) 30 60 30 60 30 60 Each side separately Cavity Barriers N/A 30 15 Each side separately Firefighting shaft: Construction separating fire-fighting shaft from rest of building Construction separating firefighting stair, firefighting lift shaft and firefighting lobby 120 60 120 60 120 60 From side remote from shaft

-90 mins protection for external walls within 1.8m of external escape routes, up to 1.1m high
+\ 90 mins protection for external walls within 1.8m of external escape routes, up to 1.1m high